swo/16s-book/manuscript/sec03.md

 gotcha in 16S data processing is that the barcode map might have barcodes that are reverse complements of what are in the samples.

+### Primer sequences

+It is also now standard practice to remove the primer sequences before handing the data to researchers.
+If the primers haven't already been removed, you'll need to remove them yourself, which requires that you know what the foreward and reverse primer sequences are.

-Finally, you might also need the *primer sequences*.
-These are the sequences of the primers used in the 16S amplification.
-In some cases, these have already been removed when you get your data.
-In other cases, you will have to remove them yourself.
-Two of the most common gotchas I experience in 16S data processing have to do with primers: (i) you think the primers have been pre-removed but they are actually still present and (ii) you think you have the sequences of the primers but you actually have the reverse complements of those primers.
+Two of the most common "gotcha's" I experienced as a graduate student when processing 16S data had to do with primers: (i) I thought the primers had been pre-removed when they were actually still present and (ii) I thought I had the sequences of the primers but I actually had the reverse complements of those primers.

-In summary, you might need as much as:

-- Forward reads
-- Reverse reads
+### Summary of expected files

+Overall, you will likely need:

+- Demultiplexed forward reads, with one file per sample
+- Demultiplexed reverse reads, with one file per sample

+However, depending on how the data were delivered to you, you might also
+need:

 - Barcode reads
 - Barcode map
 - Primer sequences